Do You Have Expectations or Agreements?

 An expectation is an uncommunicated rule.

-❌They can never quit.
+❌ They can never quit.

-❌They can never question us.
+❌ They can never question us.

-❌They can never take a day off.
+❌ They can never take a day off.

 These are unreasonable because you wouldn’t ask these things of someone you respect.

-❌Like when your sales team doesn’t follow up with prospects.
+❌ When your sales team doesn’t follow up with prospects.

-❌When your project manager meets the deadline but blows the budget by 50%.
+❌ When your project manager meets the deadline but blows the budget by 50%.

-❌When your finance manager doesn’t warn you 90 days in advance that cash flow is critical.
+❌ When your finance manager doesn’t warn you 90 days in advance that cash flow is critical.

 You think they should know.
 You shouldn’t have to tell them.
+But it frustrates you.

 If an agreement isn’t met, there are consequences.
 This doesn’t have to include a lot of negative emotion, like frustration or disappointment.